Homer, founded in 2016, is an online magazine dedicated to discussing masculinities and challenging the idea of what it means to be a man.

 Homer is primarily about men stepping up to have this conversation together, but Homer invites and encourages writing from women, LGBTIQA writers and writers of all races, ethnicities and culturally and linguistically diverse backgrounds.

 The upshot?
 If even a single person leaves this site more confused about what it means to ‘be a man,’ we will have succeeded.

 Through essays, op–eds, memoir, art, photography and more, Homer hopes to open masculinity up for discussion and lend nuance and depth to the idea of what makes anybody a man.

-Homer is produced in Canberra and Brisbane, Australia, and acknowledges the traditional custodians of the land, the Ngunnawal people and the Turrbul people.
+Homer is produced in Canberra and Brisbane, Australia, and acknowledges the traditional custodians of the land, the Ngunnawal people and the Jagera and Turrbul people.
 We pay our respects to their elders, past and present.
 Always was, always will be, Aboriginal land.